drahak/sandbox/README.md

 	grunt watch:less

 ### Google Closure
-Grunt can build dependencies or whole app for you. task `closureDepsWriter:app` writes dependencies into `client/build/deps.js`, `closureBuilder` builds application into `client/build/app.js`
+Grunt can build dependencies or whole app for you. task `closureDepsWriter:app` writes dependencies into `client/build/deps.js`, `closureBuilder:app` task builds application into `client/build/app.js`

 	grunt closureDepsWriter:app
 	grunt closureBuilder:app

+### Default Grunt task
+There is also default grunt task which runs `less:app`, `closureBuilder:app`, `closureDepsWriter:app` and starts watcher `watch:less`.
+To to so, just run `grunt` from project root.

+	grunt